Dr Bron Reichardt Chu

 Research Interests

-I did my PhD at the Centre for Astrophysics and Supercomputing (CAS) at Swinburne University of Technology working with Dr. Deanne Fisher.
-I did a Masters of Research in Astronomy at Macquarie University with Dr. Richard McDermid.
-I also worked on a couple of projects as an undergraduate with Dr. Lee Spitler.
+Before moving to Durham for my postdoc, I did my PhD at the Centre for Astrophysics and Supercomputing (CAS) at Swinburne University of Technology working with Deanne Fisher on galaxy-scale outflows driven by star formation.
+During my Masters of Research in Astronomy at Macquarie University, I worked with Richard McDermid on variations of the initial mass function in early type galaxies.
+I also worked on a couple of projects as an undergraduate with Lee Spitler.
+Check out the dropdown list for more information!

-I use star formation driven galaxy winds to constrain feedback models using data from the DUVET survey.
-DUVET is a survey of starbursting disk galaxies using observations taken with KCWI on the Keck Telescope in Hawaii.
-Star formation driven winds are an observational signature of the stellar feedback occurring within a galaxy.
-They are caused by the radiation from young massive stars and the explosions of supernovae in star-forming regions of galaxies.
-Gas and dust is pushed outwards, introducing turbulence and regulating the rate of star formation.
-If the outflow has a high enough velocity, it can escape the galaxy altogether and enrich the surrounding circumgalactic medium.
-It is especially important that we understand these processes in starbursting environments, since these are the type of environments where the majority of stars in the universe were created.
-However, the physical parameters regulating outflows are not yet fully understood.
+To study stellar feedback, I use data from the DUVET sample, which looks at starbursting disk galaxies.
+These are galaxies that are undergoing intense star formation.
+The DUVET sample uses observations taken with the IFU instrument KCWI on the Keck Telescope in Hawaii to track galaxy winds driven by star formation.
+These winds, caused by the radiation from young massive stars and supernova explosions, push gas and dust out of the galaxy, creating turbulence and regulating star formation.
+If the wind is powerful enough, it can escape the galaxy altogether and contribute gas to the area around the galaxy, known as the circumgalactic medium (CGM).
+Understanding these processes is crucial, especially in starbursting environments, since these are the type of environments where the majority of stars in the universe were created.
+However, the physical parameters regulating outflows and stellar feedback generally are not yet fully understood.

 Outflows cover the whole disk in a starbursting galaxy

-I studied a face-on starbursting disk galaxy in our local Universe (IRAS 08339+6517) using observations taken with KCWI/Keck for the DUVET sample.
+I studied a face-on starbursting disk galaxy in our local Universe (IRAS 08339+6517) using observations taken with the KCWI instrument on the Keck Telescope as part of the DUVET sample.
 Using KCWI means that we could get spatially resolved observations (about 500pc) and search for outflows across the entire face of the galaxy.
-To identify outflows I developed an automated fitting routine to systematically determine whether a double Gaussian fit was necessary using the Bayesian Information Criterion.
-Using this fitting routine (which I nicknamed Koffee), I found evidence for outflows in all spaxels within the half-light radius, and in 70% of spaxels within a radius containing 90% of the galaxy light.
+To identify outflows I developed an automated method (nicknamed Koffee) to systematically determine whether a double Gaussian fit was needed.
+I found evidence for outflows in nearly every part of the galaxy, with 70% of the galaxy driving outflows within a radius containing 90% of the galaxy light.

 MRes Thesis: Variations in the IMF

 The stellar initial mass function (IMF) describes the original distribution of stellar masses in a stellar population.
 The IMF is critical in our understanding of galaxy evolution over cosmic time.
 My thesis presented preliminary results from the Fornax3D survey using the MUSE integral field spectrograph.
-Two techniques for finding the IMF were compared for the lenticular galaxy FCC167: full spectral fitting, and a more constrained approach focusing on a few key features.
-While the two methods agree reasonably well on radial variations for the age and abundance parameters in common, the derived IMF shape and its variation within the galaxy differ.
+I compared two techniques for finding the IMF in the lenticular galaxy FCC167: full spectral fitting, and a more constrained approach focusing on a few key features.
+While the two methods agree reasonably well on radial variations for the age and abundance parameters, the derived IMF shape and its variation within the galaxy differ.
 You can find my Masters Thesis here.

 Undergraduate Projects